tatsumoto-ren/tatsumoto-ren.github.io/blog/resources.md

   Works of [夏目漱石](https://wikiless.org/wiki/%E5%A4%8F%E7%9B%AE%E6%BC%B1%E7%9F%B3?lang=ja)
   with a number of tools to assist the students of Japanese.
 * [アルファポリス](https://www.alphapolis.co.jp/).
-  A site where you can read novels, manga, etc. for free.
+  A site where you can read novels, manga, etc., for free.
   You can disable JavaScript but must allow cookies for books' pages to load.
 * [Japanese Learner’s Anthology v2](https://nyaa.iss.ink/view/1548943).
   A torrent with Japanese 30,000 ebooks.
 * [Mathematics and japanese fitting together](https://mathematical-knowledge.neocities.org/2022-09-22.html).
-  A blogpost about studying mathematics in Japanese.
+  A blog post about studying mathematics in Japanese.

 ### Audiobooks